truenas/middleware/src/middlewared/middlewared/apidocs/templates/websocket/query.md

 ${'####'} Select

 Use the `select` option to specify the exact fields to return.
 Fields must be provided in an array of strings.
+The dot character (".") may be used to explicitly select only subkeys of the query result.

 Javascript:
     :::javascript
     {
       "select": ["devname","size","rotationrate"]
+    }

+Javascript:
+    :::javascript
+    {
+      "select": [
+        "Authentication.status",
+        "Authentication.localAddress",
+        "Authentication.clientAccount"
+      ]
     }

 ${'####'} Order By